QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 $ ./a.out
 ```

-➡️ It's worth noting that you can use both Assembly and C together by using `gcc -c file.c` to generate an object file <small>(useful for testing a partial assembly code with a function implemented in C)</small>.
+➡️ It's worth noting that you can use both Assembly and C together by using `gcc -c file.c` to generate an object file <small>(useful for testing partial assembly code with a function implemented in C)</small>.

 ➡️ You can dump the assembly code of a C program with `objdump -d a.out`.
 See also the `disassemble` command.
 </div></div>